-comrades, take notice!
+Comrades, take notice!

-August 23rd, 2009 · 92 comments
+August 23rd, 2009 · 96 comments

-sarah in san francisco convinced her friend tim to take a photo of this note, the third in a series of progressively sterner notes that has appeared in his office restroom. writes sarah: “i am a fan of, inter alia, the fact that the author ‘buries the lead’ in the p.s. in the middle; the phrase ‘do not leave with the toilet paper,’ as if it’s something you pick up at a bar and take home before the beer goggles wear off; the statement that toilet paper ‘belongs to the public,’ like the state’s natural resources; and of course, the threat to make the perpetrator pay…and more.”
+Writes Sarah: “I am a fan of, inter alia, the fact that the author ‘buries the lead’ in the p.s. in the middle; the phrase ‘do not leave with the toilet paper,’ as if it’s something you pick up at a bar and take home before the beer goggles wear off; the statement that toilet paper ‘belongs to the public,’ like the state’s natural resources; and of course, the threat to make the perpetrator pay…and more.”

-the toilet paper belongs to the public
+the toilet paper belongs to the public, not the individual

 comrades, take note!

-i mean, subbing paper towels for TP, i understand…you gotta do what you gotta do when your rations run out. but drying your hands with toilet paper? really, comrades?
+I mean, subbing paper towels for TP, I understand…you gotta do what you gotta do when your rations run out.
+But drying your hands with toilet paper?
+Really, comrades?

 is your washroom breeding Bolsheviks?